Skip to main content

 • First Presbyterian Church-Fairbury ($13,423)

-Funding for playground equipment to benefit their preschool program and neighborhood.
+Funding for playground equipment to benefit their preschool program ministry and neighborhood.

 • First Presbyterian Church-Lexington ($23,847)

-Funding for audio visual improvements to enhance their online presence and alleviate communication barriers.
+Funding for technology improvements to enhance their online presence and remove communication barriers.

 • Hastings College ($9,800)

-A grant to make improvements and provide supplies for Crimson Cupboard, a campus food pantry working to eliminate food insecurity among students.
+A grant to provide supplies for Crimson Cupboard, a campus food pantry working to eliminate food insecurity among students.

 • Heritage Presbyterian Church-Lincoln ($5,107)

-Support for upgrading audio visual equipment to improve the worship experience, both in-person and online.
+Support for replacing technology equipment to improve the quality of in-person and recorded worship.

 • Hope Presbyterian Church-Omaha ($6,000)